Columbus Youth Climate Action Fund

 • Waste Reduction: Reduces waste generated or sent to the landfill

-Note that projects can be focused on climate mitigation (reducing greenhouse gas emissions), climate adaptation (adjusting to or reducing the impacts of climate change), or climate engagement (getting people educated or involved).
+Projects can be focused on climate mitigation (reducing pollution), climate resilience (adapting to the impacts of climate change), or climate engagement (getting people educated or involved).

 Example Projects